AI Agent Capabilities

 Connect your agents to a vast ecosystem of tools and services via the Model Context Protocol (MCP).
 Access thousands of open-source MCP servers or integrate your own to significantly expand agent capabilities (e.g., accessing databases, external APIs, specific knowledge bases).

-Think of it like: Giving your agent specialized tools to interact with systems outside of Portal One.
+Think of it like: Giving your agent specialized tools and resources to interact with systems outside of Portal One.

 Enable agents to react instantly to incoming messages or events in real-time.
 Configure triggers based on message creator, number of messages created, or time elapsed since last message.